planetarysoftware/TSC/Lifecycle.md

 and are typically long-lived and open-ended.

 The Planetary Software Organization also hosts several Top-Level Working Groups (TLWGs).
-TLWGs are typically formed for a specific purpose, and when that purpose is achieved, the TLWG will stand down.
+TLWGs are formed for a specific purpose, and when that purpose is achieved, the TLWG will stand down.

 TLPs are free to create their own Working Groups which are autonomous groups